Detection of virus-neutralizing antibodies in combination with recent travel history to an endemic area may be meaningful.

-Real time polymerase chain reaction (RT-PCR)- is valuable in the early confirmation of arbovirus infections, particularly chikungunya.
-However, the value of RT PCR is limited to diagnosis in the viraemic phase, with later infection requiring serology.
+It is valuable in the early confirmation of arbovirus infections.
+However, the value of RT-PCR is limited to diagnosis in the viraemic phase, with later infection requiring serology.

-A normal erythrocyte sedimentation rate- and a negative rheumatoid factor are useful to differentiate chikungunya arthritis from rheumatoid arthritis.
-Extensive, symmetrical joint involvement, particularly of the metacarpophalangeal and proximal joints, the presence of rheumatoid nodules or anti-cyclic citrullinated peptide (anti-CCP) antibodies favours rheumatoid arthritis over chikungunya with chronic arthropathy.
-The presence of lower limb asymmetrical joint involvement with axial skeletal affliction favours the diagnosis of spondyloarthropathy over chikungunya.
+A normal erythrocyte sedimentation rate- and a negative rheumatoid factor are useful to differentiate virus arthritis from rheumatoid arthritis.
+Extensive, symmetrical joint involvement, particularly of the metacarpophalangeal and proximal joints, the presence of rheumatoid nodules or anti-cyclic citrullinated peptide (anti-CCP) antibodies favours rheumatoid arthritis over with chronic arthropathy.
+The presence of lower limb asymmetrical joint involvement with axial skeletal affliction favours the diagnosis of spondyloarthropathy

 The spinal fluid is tapped and it is sent to the laboratory for further investigations.